sexwork/sexwork.us/stories/index.rst

 Books
 -----

-Lots of books can also be found on GoodReads `here <https://www.goodreads.com/genres/sex-work>`_
+We love books by sex workers, check some of them out:

 Amanda Brooks:
-    Her books are about how to do high-end escort work.
+    Her books are about how to do escort work, mostly high-end.
 	* BOOK 1: `THE FOUNDATION BASIC MENTAL, EMOTIONAL AND PHYSICAL CONSIDERATIONS IN ESCORT WORK <http://www.theinternetescortshandbook.com/escort-books/become-escort/>`_
 	* BOOK 2: `ADVERTISING AND MARKETING SUCCESSFULLY CREATING AND SELLING YOUR IMAGE ONLINE <http://www.theinternetescortshandbook.com/escort-books/escort-advertising-marketing/>`_